-In 2015, Bobbie and Mark formed a partnership with Wedgewood Wedding & Banquet Centers to bring a wider array of services to Tapestry House brides and grooms.
-With 30 locations across the southwest and 30 years of experience in the business, Wedgewood offers a professionalism and expertise to couples that is unmatched by any other in the industry.
-Wedgewood is also a family business.
-The company was founded in 1986 by John and Linda Zaruka, and their children – President Bill Zaruka and Managing Partner Stacy Zaruka – are active in the business today.
-The Randolph families share a passion for creating unforgettable events and first class customer service.
+In 2015, Bobbie and Mark happily partnered with Wedgewood Weddings.
+With over 30 years in the industry and nearly 50 wedding venues nationwide, Wedgewood Weddings offers professionalism and expertise to couples that are unmatched by any other in the industry.
+And, Wedgewood Weddings is also a family business.: the company was founded in 1986 by John and Linda Zaruka, and their children – CEO Bill Zaruka and Managing Partner Stacy Zaruka – are still active in the business today.
+The Randolph family and Wedgewood Weddings share a passion for creating unforgettable events and first-class customer service.

 The History of Tapestry House

-Tapestry House sits on the site of the old Hawkeye Ranch, which was one of Larimer County’s early working ranches.
+Tapestry House rests on Hawkeye Ranch – one of Larimer County’s early working ranches.

-In 1974, the Rev. Bill and Mollye Morrow purchased the property from Doris Bosky.
-Mrs. Bosky had sold off all but the five acres of land after her husband died.
-In 1984, the Morrows gave the house to their son, David (a home designer and builder) and his new bride, Julie.
-Due to its deteriorated condition, David and Julie with help from their four sons and a neighbor, Bob Freytag, began dismantling the old house in 1997.
-They carefully salvaged wood, brick, stone, and architectural elements, incorporating them back into the new Queen Anne Revival Victorian that occupies the original house site.
-They even rebuilt the old stone cooling cellar, reattaching it to the new house.
-David designed and built the new house over four years, finishing it in 2002.
-In his quest for authenticity, David used quarter-sawn white oak to create old-style woodwork, including the raised panel wainscot, hardwood floors and the elegant stairway to the second floor.
-He milled every piece of wood used to build the doors, moldings, railings, posts and gingerbreads in his shop which was in the old pole barn / six car garage at the back of the property.
-This building was renovated into the current Reception Pavilion facility in 2005.
-David spent four months chipping the stone at the base of the house to be sure that it was authentic to the style of house.
-The covered front porch was patterned after that of Teddy Roosevelt’s New York home.
+David and Julie began designing and rebuilding the old house in 1997.
+In his quest for authenticity, David used quarter-sawn white oak to create old-style woodwork, including the raised panel wainscot, hardwood floors, and the elegant stairway to the second floor.
+He milled every piece of wood used to build the doors, moldings, railings, posts, and gingerbreads in his shop, which was in the old barn at the back of the property.
+David spent four months chipping the stone at the base of the house to be sure that it was authentic to the proper style of the house.
+He even patterned the front porch after that of Teddy Roosevelt’s New York home.

-In keeping with the Queen Anne Revival style, the house exhibits a steeply pitched irregular gabled roof, patterned shingles, asymmetrical facades, turrets, arches, elaborate spindle detailing, and a broad porch.
-The Queen Anne style was built throughout the country from the late 1870’s to the early 1900’s.
-The home is also called a “Painted Lady”.
-In the Victorian era, “painted ladies” were homes that sparkled with color, featuring three or more contrasting colors of paint.
-The exterior of the Tapestry House has six colors of paint, including a rich green complemented with brick-red, salmon and cream in the gingerbread trim.
+In keeping with the Queen Anne Revival style, the house exhibits a steeply pitched irregular gabled roof, patterned shingles, elaborate spindle detailing, and a broad porch.
+The home is also called a “Painted Lady” for its eccentric, colored exterior including gingerbread trim.

-In December 2003, Bobbie & Mark Randolph purchased the property from the Morrows after the County approved turning the property into an event venue called Tapestry House.
-Bobbie & Mark wanted to preserve as much of the historical value as possible keeping the Hawkeye Ranch name on the barn and keeping the historic flavor of the barn by using it for offices and storage.
+In December 2003, Bobbie and Mark Randolph purchased the property after the County approved turning the space into an event venue called Tapestry House.
+Bobbie and Mark wanted to preserve as much of the historical value as possible keeping the Hawkeye Ranch name on the barn and keeping the historic flavor of the barn by using it for offices and storage.
 The barn is built of stone that was quarried from the bottom of what is now Horsetooth Reservoir.

-Because of the property’s long history it is graced with over 40 majestic and century-old trees, profuse lilac and honeysuckle bushes, and is home to numerous songbirds, hummingbirds and butterflies.
+Because of the property’s long history, it’s graced with over 40 majestic and century-old trees, profuse lilac and honeysuckle bushes, and is home to numerous songbirds, hummingbirds, and butterflies.